Falmer Stadium at night, home of Brighton & Hove Albion FC

 Search hotels near Falmer

-Limited accommodation near the stadium itself - the location is on the edge of the South Downs.
+Accommodation immediately near the stadium is limited — the location is on the edge of the South Downs, surrounded by university buildings and protected countryside.

 Our Recommendation

 Hotel du Vin offers the best blend of boutique style and location.
 The Grand is perfect for special occasions.
-For budget-conscious visitors, Jurys Inn provides excellent value near the station.
+Leonardo Royal next to the station is the most matchday-efficient choice for those prioritising convenience.
+Artist Residence is the standout for design and atmosphere.

 Frequently Asked Questions